garrydu/esp32/S3_lvgl_ALL_examples/README.md

 ![screenshot](Screenshot.png)

-The code will show all examples on a capacitive touch display.
-Use the PREV and NEXT key to select which demo to play.
+This code displays all LVGL examples on a capacitive touch display.
+Use the PREV and NEXT keys to select which demo to play.

-The code can be compiled by Platformio and run with Wokwi simulator (vscode ver.).
-In case the simulator freezing, restart, browse to where it stopped with grey keys and hit green button to resume.
+The code can be compiled with PlatformIO and run in the Wokwi simulator (VS Code version).
+If the simulator freezes, restart it, navigate to where it stopped using the grey keys, and press the green button to resume.